hpcc-systems/DataPatterns/README.md

     profiled attribute:

          attribute               The name of the attribute
+         rec_count               The number of records analyzed in the dataset;
+                                 this may be fewer than the total number of records, if the optional sampleSize argument
-         rec_count               The number of records in the dataset given_attribute_type    The ECL type of the attribute as it was defined in the input dataset
+                                 was provided with a value less than 100 given_attribute_type    The ECL type of the attribute as it was defined in the input dataset
-         fill_rate               The percentage of records containing non-nil values; a 'nil value' is an empty string or a numeric zero; note that BOOLEAN attributes are always counted as filled, regardless of their value; also, fixed-length DATA attributes
+         fill_rate               The percentage of rec_count records containing non-nil values; a 'nil value' is an empty string or a numeric zero; note that BOOLEAN attributes are always counted as filled,
+                                 regardless of their value; also, fixed-length
-                                 (e.g. DATA10) are also counted as filled, given their typical function of holding data blobs fill_count              The number of records containing non-nil values cardinality             The number of unique, non-nil values within the attribute
+                                 DATA attributes (e.g. DATA10) are also counted as filled, given their typical function of holding data blobs
+         fill_count              The number of rec_count records containing non-nil values
+         cardinality             The number of unique, non-nil values within the attribute
          best_attribute_type     And ECL data type that both allows all values